-Participants may make contributions in 1% increments of their eligible compensation, within the range of 1% to 25%, for each payroll period in the form of (i) before-tax contributions (15% maximum), (ii) after-tax contributions or (iii) a combination of before-tax and after-tax contributions.
+Participants may make contributions in 1% increments of their eligible compensation, within the range of 1% to 20%, for each payroll period in the form of before-tax contributions.
 Total participant contributions during the Plan's fiscal year may not exceed the ceiling established by the Internal Revenue Service (\$10,000 for 1999).
-A participant may withdraw all or part of after-tax contributions after filing a written application.
 Participants may change their rate of contributions up to four times per year.